zowe/docs-site/docs/getting-started/user-roadmap-apiml.md

 - [**Planning**](../user-guide/installandconfig.md#planning-the-installation-of-zowe-server-components)

-  This information provides details about planning for the installation, the Zowe z/OS launch process, and so on.
+  This article includes details about planning for installation, the Zowe z/OS launch process, and information about the Zowe runtime directory, instance directory, and keystore directory.

 - [**Installing API Mediation Layer**](../user-guide/install-zos.md#z-os-installation-roadmap)

-   This information provides an overview of the essential steps involved in installing API Mediation Layer.
+   This article provides an overview of the essential steps involved in installing API Mediation Layer.

 ## Configuring and updating